mr-bini/SchoolSync/README.md

 # 🏫 SchoolSync

-**SchoolSync** is a minimal Django + DRF project that connects your static frontend pages to a powerful backend API with **JWT authentication** using **SimpleJWT**.
-It provides a clean and extendable foundation for building full-stack web applications with authentication, dashboards, and modular APIs.
+**SchoolSync**  is a web-based platform designed to help high school students:
+- 🔹 Organize study groups.
+- 🔹 Track homework and deadlines.
+- 🔹 Share notes with classmates.
+- 🔹 Play fun quizzes and challenges.
 ---

 ## ⚙️ Features